Texas Firearm License to Carry WARNING

 There is one major problem.
-Texas DPS can suspend your LTC BEFORE there is a conviction.
-You read that right.
+Texas DPS can suspend your License To Carry BEFORE there is a conviction.
 The law allows Texas DPS to suspend your license “until the dismissal of the charges” if you have a pending Class A or B misdemeanor or a felony.
-The upside is that a pending Class C, such as a speeding ticket, should not cause DPS to suspend your LTC.
+The upside is that a pending Class C, like a speeding ticket, should not cause DPS to suspend your LTC.
+If you have an LTC and are looking for a “criminal lawyer near me”, know that Mimi handles most of North Texas.

 Texas Government Code § 411.187 covers suspension of an LTC.
 Subsection (a)(1) of that statute states: